2018 Small School National Championship Tournament Logistics Information

 - Ad hoc matches: These involve no commitment, but they will take longer to organize as available teams will be manually paired against each other as rooms, packets, and readers become available.
-If you only want one or two additional games, you want to go for this option.
+Teams that only want to play one or two additional games should choose this option.
 Teams may also play ad hoc matches after they are eliminated from the playoffs or after their mini-tournament finishes.
-(Remember that Very Small School teams eliminated from the playoffs should go to the Information Desk after being eliminated to ascertain whether they have additional Very Small School playoff or placement games.
-If not, they may start competing in consolation matches.)
+Ad hoc matches will be organized at the consolation desk in the Conference Center (Lobby Level) at 8:30 a.m. on Sunday after the mini-tournaments have been launched.

-Tournament T-shirts are available to players and coaches for $15 each.
-These may be ordered when submitting the team’s registration form and will also be available for sale during the tournament.
+Tournament T-shirts are available for $15 each.
+They may be ordered via registration forms and will also be available for sale during the tournament while supplies last.

 Here is the shirt design:

 On Sunday, from 9:00 a.m. until the finals begin, NAQT will have a professional photographer in United B (Entry Level) taking pictures of teams.
 Teams can pose with buzzers or just stand, and the photos will be available for purchase as a memento of the event or as a gift for coaches or parents.

 Participants are strongly encouraged to fly into Chicago O’Hare International Airport (ORD), which is extremely close to the hotel.
 They may also fly into Chicago Midway International Airport (MDW), but it is much less convenient.